 Take time at the start of each day to stash your gear thoughtfully.
 Create a solid platform to stack the lighter stuff on.
 And minimise any voids.
 This maximises your load capacity and prevents the bags from shuffling and jiggling around on your bike.

-The Ortlieb Seat Pack and Revelate Terrapin dry bags have an air valve to let you to roll them tightly closed.
+The Revelate Terrapin under-seat bags has an air valve to let you to roll it tightly closed.

 The Revelate Sweetroll and Saltyroll allow access from either end.
 In the ideal world you separate your gear so that at least one bag (normally the 'handlebar') remains packed all day.
 Leave ride food and clothing at the top of the other bag, or in your daypack.